Ganta09/CuNES---C-Nes-Emulator/README.md

 ## Not Done Yet / Known Issues

-- Noise channel behavior is still a bit funky and needs tuning.
+- Noise is almost perfect but needs tuning
 - Accuracy still needs more validation against hardware behavior and test ROM suites.

 ## Features to add